viicttr/videogames-estimator/README.md

 - 👋 Hi, I’m @viicttr and I´m an big data engineer
 - ⚡ I’m looking for people who want to prove a video games estimator
-- 📫 Just follow the instructions in videogames_estimator.ipynb (jupyter notebook)
+- 📫 Just download the files inside videogames-estimator folder and follow the instructions in videogames_estimator.ipynb (jupyter notebook)

 <!---
 viicttr/viicttr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.